 Fantoms of the Underground: Creepy Capers

-I loved producing this animation.
-This piece debuted in Dupont Underground’s art gallery on Halloween night in 2025.
-In partnership with District Motion Graphics, a wonderful group of motion designers in the Washington D.C. area, this animation showcase was the first collaborative animation event I had ever particpated in.
-Through this experience I got to meet so many other talented artists and afterward I felt so creatively energized.
-I would definitely recommend collaborating with other motion designers, even just for fun whenever possible.
-The event was held in conjunction with Fantom Comics in Dupont Circle, and so this is where the comic theme in the piece was inspired from.
+I loved producing this animation, which debuted at Dupont Underground's art gallery on Halloween night 2025.
+In partnership with District Motion Graphics, a community of motion designers in the Washington D.C. area, this animation showcase was the first collaborative animation event I'd ever participated in.
+The experience allowed me to meet incredibly talented artists and left me creatively energized.
+I highly recommend collaborating with other motion designers whenever possible—even just for fun.
+The event was held in conjunction with Fantom Comics in Dupont Circle, which inspired the comic book theme throughout the piece.

 3d rendering of an urban environment